dylanized/fffocus/README.md

 - Click again to pause the timer, or double click to reset it
 - If you navigate away from the page and come back, it will keep track of the elapsed time

-You can set fffocus.com as your browser homepage, and have a constant reminder to stay on task.
+If you set fffocus.com as your browser homepage, then it can serve as a consistent reminder to stay on task.
+Just a simple pattern interrupt to encourage a little mindfulness :)

 More configuration options too: